How do I apply for a J-1 visa?

 What paperwork do I need to begin my internship?

 Cultural Vistas will coordinate with your new Host Employer to create a DS-7002 form (internship/training plan).
 After the host employer completes and signs the DS-7002, Cultural Vistas will send participants the form, which must be signed and returned to be approved.
 A new DS-2019 (work eligibility document) is then created and mailed along with the DS-7002 to your employer’s office for you to pick up when you arrive for your internship.
-Digital copies will also be provided to participants.
+A digital copy of your DS-7002d will also be provided to participants.

 Can I cancel my English classes early to begin my internship?
 Can I get a tuition refund?